Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 The term "taking responsibility" refers to owning the code or a piece of work, even if it was authored by others.
 Nothing's carved in stone, and past developers have not necessarily been smarter than you.

 A system is a living thing, that changes over time.
 You don't need to work around other's code, you can go ahead and fix the problem.
 A classic example is CSS code, which becomes bloated very quickly.
-Don't keep adding new classes, if with a slight more effort you can change existing classes or even completely remove them, thus reducing the CSS complexity, then do it!
+Don't keep adding new classes, if with a slight more effort you can change existing classes or even completely remove them, thus reducing the CSS complexity.

 ## Escalation

 You are not alone in the never-ending battle of bugs and problems.
-And most importantly, there is always a client that needs to be updated.
+There is also always a client that needs to be updated.

 In terms of priority, a bug or some service interruption in a production site needs to be addressed quickly.
 It does not necessarily mean that a fix can be deployed quickly, but rather communicating with the client and updating them about the resolution and expected time is crucial.